 Reasons to convert from term life insurance to permanent life

 Converting to permanent life insurance isn't for everyone, especially for people who can't afford the higher permanent life premiums.
 Here are six reasons why you should think about converting:

 1. Permanent life has a cash value

 Permanent life policies allow you to withdraw money.
 This gives the flexibility of knowing you have an emergency savings source.

 It's not wise to tap into your life insurance unless you've exhausted all other funding sources.
 You'll pay fees if you tap into your life insurance and your survivors won't get that life insurance money when you die if you tap into cash value.

 It's a good idea to think of permanent life insurance as a tax-free savings policy for your survivors.
-Don't tap into it while you're alive unless you've exhausted all other funding sources.
+Don't tap into your death benefit unless you've exhausted all other funding sources.